Orlando-pt/ads/docs/report.md

 # The Design

-## Solving Simple Dates Snd Intervals
+## Solving Simple Dates And Intervals
 We'll start by explaining how we solved the problem of having uncertain dates.

 ### Problem In Context